aDotInTheVoid/site/content/posts/rust-autoregex-port.md

 1. It's the basis for what I'm attempting to do
 2. It's a delightful piece of algorithm design and pythonic code

+The challenge is to port norvig's python solution to rust.
+Specificity:
+1. No algorithm changes.
+This needs to be an apples to apples comparison.
+2. No custom regex code.
+Norvig uses pythons regex implementation, so I will use the `regex` crate.

+## Naive Port

 Now lets get into my code.
 The story I want to tell is not of the initial code, but of the imporvements made to it.